 Photo below: The northern end of the wetland today is anchored by Tamaracks and a few Maples.
 The wetland was heavy with Tamarack in the early years of the Garden but the severe storm of 1925 destroyed many of the Tamarack.
 Eloise Butler wrote about it the next year: “The leading tree in the swamp was the tamarack.
 They were piled up like jackstraws by the tornado, and but few left standing.
 They have been replanted by later curators and gardeners Martha Crone, Ken Avery and Cary George.

-In 1946 Garden Curator Martha Crone wanted visitors to have a close-up view of aquatic plants that were in and by the open water pool in the wetland, so a trail through the center of the wetland was added.
-In the photo below taken on Nov.
-8, 1951, we have a partial view of the wetland, taken from a different location and showing the extensive birch grove.
-The new path is seen, snow covered, running from the bottom left corner towards the left center of the photo.
-This spot is somewhere between the current Garden guidepost #'s 29 and 30.
+In 1946 Garden Curator Martha Crone wanted visitors to have a close-up view of aquatic plants that were in open water pool in the wetland, so a trail through the center of the wetland was added.
+With the path in, she was able to have 3 small pools placed along the path.

 For more information on the wetland at Eloise Butler Wildflower Garden see our article on "Wetland History"